 The start-up India scheme offers several tax benefits to encourage innovation and reduce financial pressure on new businesses.
 These include:

-Capital Gains Tax Exemption: If your startup attracts investment from a recognized angel investor or venture fund, the capital gains tax is waived.
+- Capital Gains Tax Exemption: If your startup attracts investment from a recognised angel investor or venture fund, the capital gains tax is waived.

 Funding opportunities for registered startups